PKizzle/dns/cmd/atomdns/handlers/dbsqlite/README.md

 If **DATABASE** does not exists the file is created and the `rrs` table is initialized.

 For extra control you can open the block and define multipe extra properties that deal with zone transfers.
+Only outgoing zone transfers are supported.
-This is similar to _dbfile_, and we refer to that documentation then to repeat it here.
+It is similar to _dbfile_, and we refer to that documentation then to repeat it here.

 ```
 dbsqlite DATABASE {
     transfer {
-        from IP[:PORT] [IP[:PORT]]... {
-            key NAME ALGORITHM SECRET
-        }
         to [IP[:PORT]]... {
             notify IP[:PORT] [IP[:PORT]]...
             source IP [IP]...